1 Samuel 2 – Hannah’s Prayer, Eli’s Evil Sons

 And Hannah prayed and said:

 i.
-Notice though, that she rejoices in the Lord.
-She can’t rejoice in leaving her son but she can rejoice in the Lord.
-In the most desperate situations, when we have nothing else to rejoice in, we can rejoice in the Lord.
+Notice though, that she rejoices in the LORD.
+She could not rejoice in leaving her son, but she could rejoice in the LORD.
+In the most desperate situations, when we have nothing else to rejoice in, we can rejoice in the LORD.

 i.
 “We have often seen that horn signifies power, might, and dominion.
 It is thus constantly used in the Bible, and was so used among the heathens.”
 (Clarke)